marksward/gravgit/pages/03.modular-quotes/fullwidthpage.md

 page-inject:
     processed_content: false
 ---

-Selection of Stoic and other philosphical quotes
+Selection of Stoic and other philosophical quotes

 [plugin:content-inject](/modular-quotes/_marcus-17)